chrishuman0923/dotfiles/README.md

 The bootstrap script will:
 - Install Homebrew (if needed)
-- Install all dependencies (stow, fnm, eza, bat, fd, zoxide, fzf, git-delta, lazygit)
+- Install all dependencies from Brewfile (CLI tools, apps, VS Code extensions)
+- Prompt to backup or remove any conflicting config files
-- Create symlinks for all dotfiles
+- Create symlinks for all dotfiles via stow
 - Set up Node.js (latest LTS) via fnm
 - Enable corepack for pnpm/yarn